littleactuary/littleactuary.github.io/_posts/blog/2015-10-30-Actuarial-applications-with-r.md

 date: 2015-10-30T15:39:55-04:00
 ---

-At school, I have done some simple projects with R. Most of them were written in a dirty way (all in a same R script).
+At school, I'd done some simple projects with R, most of which were written in a dirty way (all in a same R script).
 Then I had a chance to work with R more seriously during my two last internships.
 I have learned R by reading R programs developed by experienced actuaries.
-Of course they are not programmers, but their programs are well-structured and much more readable and understandable than mine.
-A well-structured program (especially when dealing with a complex problem) helps you easily verify and debug your code and help others (who have to audit or modify your code) understand it quickly and effortlessly.
+Although they are not programmers, their programs are well-structured and much more readable and understandable than mine.
+A well-structured program (especially when dealing with a complex problem) helps us easily verify and debug our code and helps others (who have to audit or modify our code) understand it quickly and effortlessly.
 Here are some rules that I find very useful for deploying a program with R. I believe they are also true for almost other languages.

 ### #1: Moduling your program

-If your program is long and complex, instead of using one single R script, you should divide your program into separate modules whenever possible and store them in separate R scripts.
+If your program is long and complex, instead of using one single R script, you should divide your program into separate modules whenever it is possible and store them in separate R scripts.
 For example, if you want to develop a pricing tool that proposes 2 different pricing methods, your program structure may look like this:

 ~~~
 input reading
 claims modeling
 if (method ==1)
     pricing method 1
 else
     pricing method 2
 ~~~

 Your R program will be called through a `main.R` script:

 {% highlight r %}
 # functions loading